aayn/ocr-pipeline-plan/PITCHME.md

 ---

   - [ ] Variable sized images using Spatial Pyramid Pooling (SPP)
-    - Dropbox had an issue with longer words as they had a constant size WDN.
+    - Dropbox had an issue with longer words as they had a constant size WDN
-  - [ ] Further train and test on synthetic images
+  - [ ] If needed, train and test on more synthetic images
+  - [ ] And on Real data from the domain where this is going to be used
     - [ ] Two word, three word?
   - Suggestions?

 ---
 ### Word Detector